 These areas are delivered throughout our curriculum units and linked closely together.
 They are equally important and depend on each other.
 All areas are delivered through a balance of adult led and child initiated activities.

-The EYFS classes have their own outdoor area used all year round in all weathers.
+The Reception Class has its own outdoor area used all year round in all weathers.
 Being outdoors encourages learning in different ways.
 It offers the children more opportunities to be creative and explore on a larger scale as well as to be physically active linking the indoors and outdoors together.

 Children’s play reflects their wide ranging and varied interests and preoccupations.
 In their play, children can be inquisitive, creative, questioning and experimental and will learn at their highest level.
 Playing with their peers is important for children’s development.